What does it mean to be a Sorcerer? Is it possible you are just like Wayne Dyer but don’t know it?

 Teachers like Wayne Dyer are natural conduits of positive energy.
 When others learn, the teacher also gains knowledge.

-If you are a musician, you can probably relate to the creative magical moments.
-These Eureka experiences happen when writing a new song, and it just comes out of the ether.
-Or, when playing with others, when everyone melds into one seamless flow?
+You can probably relate to the creative magical moments if you are a musician.
+These Eureka experiences happen when writing a new song, which comes out of the ether.
+Or when everyone melds into one seamless flow when playing with others?
 It is one way we connect naturally with “source.”
 Hence, this is what makes musicians Sorcerers.
 Could you be a Sorcerer and not know it?

 People like Wayne W. Dyer encourage everyone to be a Sorcerer.
 He promotes connecting with “source” in his book, “The Power of Intention.”
 In his book “Getting in the Gap: Making Conscious Contact with God Through Meditation (3)” Mr. Dyer refers to himself as a Sorcerer.
 He describes a Sorcerer as a person who routinely engages with Source.